teskje/dma-poc/README.md

 ```

 Both traits provide access to the start and the length (in `Word`s) of the
 DMA buffer.
+They do so using a raw pointer and a separate length value instead
+of a single slice return value.
+The reason for this design is that it makes it
+possible to also support uninitialized `MaybeUninit` values, for which creating
+references would be undefined behavior.

-The DMA safety requirements must be fulfilled by any type that
+The DMA safety requirements must be fulfilled by any type that wants to safely
-wants to safely implement the traits.
+implement the above traits.

 We can provide blanket implementations for common DMA types that we know
 to be safe.
 For example: